Needlesslord/Research-Project-Installer/docs/README.md

 #### TODO0-1

 Here are all the screenshots on how to do it.
 First you need to select "Installer based on .ZIP file" under the "Compiler" section.
 A new window will be opened.
-You will need to look for the .zip in "Open...", which will let ou browse in your computer.
+You will need to look for the .zip in "Open...", which will let you browse in your computer.
 You can then change your installer name and choose the interface design (I left it at "Modern" since it's what we will be using) and then select the "Output EXE File", which if you click "Browse..." you can look for it and select it in your computer.
-I recommend you to leave LMZA in "Compression" since it's the most efficient out of all of them. **Press "Generate".** You now have your installer, which should look like the last picture.
+I recommend you to leave LZMA in "Compression" since it's the most efficient out of all of them. **Press "Generate".** You now have your installer, which should look like the last picture.

 <details>
  <summary> Click to see the screenshots </summary>